erf/vis-sneak/README.md

 Type `S{char}{char}` to move back.

+Matches are highlighted until you move outside the matches.

-You can also type `n` or `N` to find the next or prev match, or append a number to the motion.
+Type `n` or `N` to find the next or prev match, or append a number to the motion.

 ## Install

-- Download and require manually.
+Download and require manually, or add `erf/vis-sneak` using [vis-plug](https://github.com/erf/vis-plug).

-- Add `erf/vis-sneak` via [vis-plug](https://github.com/erf/vis-plug)